NilsDroste/EFT-world/README.md

 Droste, N., Farley, J., Ring, I., May, P.H., Ricketts, T.H.
 (2017) Designing a global mechanism for intergovernmental biodiversity financing.
-*In preparation for submission to Nature*
+*In preparation for submission to Nature Sustainability*